 Appreciating logos is also appreciating the minds behind them.
 These prominent designers are the brains behind the most iconic logos in the world.
 Their styles have defined the world of art, business, and beyond!

 Oh Man his shit looks great!
 How can we have a Famous logo designers list without including the man himself?
-A hero and icon to must upcoming designers and a favorite personality to so many established designers its just a must to include Aaron Draplin in this article.
+A hero and icon to most upcoming designers and a favorite personality to so many established designers its just a must to include Aaron Draplin in this article.

 Aaron Draplin is a graphic designer with a personality that’s for sure! he is the author of “Draplin Design Co.
 Pretty Much Everything” and founder of The Draplin Design Co.
 (DDC) and Field Notes… that’s right folks field notes… $9.95 for a three pack people!